adolfintel/ME2KasumiCrashFix/README.md

 __Consider this an EXPERIMENTAL fix: I'm currently doing a complete run of the game on Windows 10 to see if it causes problems elsewhere__

-It should work with all versions of the game: Steam, Origin, Disc and "DRM-free" 😏
+It should work with all versions of the game: Steam, Origin, Disc and "DRM-free 😏".

 ## Installation
 * Install [Binkw32 proxy DLL](https://github.com/Erik-JS/masseffect-binkw32) (follow his instructions)
-* Download ME2KasumiCrashFix.asi from the [releases](https://github.com/adolfintel/ME2KasumiCrashFix/releases) on this page
+* Download ME2KasumiCrashFix.asi from [here](https://downloads.fdossena.com/geth.php?r=kasumi-asi) on this page
 * Copy ME2KasumiCrashFix.asi to the game's Binaries folder, next to MassEffect2.exe

 If you run into issues, report them here or send an email to [info@fdossena.com](mailto:info@fdossena.com)

+## How it works
+This article explains how this fix was made and how it works: [link](https://fdossena.com/?p=kasumifix/i.md)

 ## License
 Copyright (C) 2020 Federico Dossena